 Accordingly, we believe a number of factors have negatively affected, and will continue to affect, our business, particularly our Equipment Leasing segment.
 These factors include reduced demand for seismic services and related equipment, an excess of supply of seismic exploration equipment, increased competition among suppliers of seismic exploration equipment and a reduction in pricing for the sale or rental of both new and used seismic exploration equipment.
-In the three months ended April 30, 2017 we have experienced increased activity in our seismic business in the form of inquiries, bids and proposals, and based on this we believe this market is improving.
-However, we believe the recovery will be gradual with only marginal improvement in fiscal 2018.
+In the six months ended July 31, 2017 we have experienced increased activity in our seismic business in the form of inquiries, bids and proposals.
+Although there are early indications that this market is improving, we believe the recovery will be gradual and expect only marginal improvement in the second half of fiscal 2018.
 Furthermore, we believe it is unlikely that the financial results of our Equipment Leasing segment will return to levels seen in fiscal 2015 in the foreseeable future.